USS Augusta (CA-31): Operation Torch

 With the initial element of surprise, at 0000 GMT on 8 November 1942, Augusta, under Admiral Henry Kent Hewitt, reached the shores off Casablanca and the Task Force commenced disembarking the invasion troops under the command of General Patton who, at the time, was directing the assault from Augusta.
 The ship's war diary contains the following entry for that morning's Naval Battle of Casablanca:

 "The landing of our boats was heavily opposed by both shore installations and French troops and at 0617 the order to "Play Ball" was received – this meant that we were to carry out our Attack Plan and destroy to the best of our ability all resistance encountered."

 At 0700 in Casablanca Harbor, five Vichy French submarines were preparing to stand out of the harbor to go on patrol.
 Merchantmen were beginning to load and unload their cargos, and on board the cruisers and destroyers the crews were at work scrubbing decks.

 At 0730, Ranger launched her first strike of bombers with Grumman F4F Wildcat escorts.
 Ten minutes later they were intercepted by French fighters, and in a dogfight five American and seven French planes were shot down.

 At 0804, as Ranger's bombers were releasing their loads, Massachusetts opened up with salvoes of her 16 inch guns on Casablanca's quays and ships.
 In the commercial harbor ten cargo and passenger ships were sunk in 10 minutes, 40 crew killed and 60 wounded.
 Alongside the breakwater three Vichy submarines went down at their moorings.
-El Hank and Oukacha returned fire along with the battleship Jean Bart, which only had one operating turret.
+Coastal artillery from El Hank and Oukacha returned fire along with the battleship Jean Bart, which only had one operating turret.
 Wreckage hurled aboard from the quayside landed down on the turret.